 While there are no damage caps in personal injury cases, Texas does have another law that could limit the compensation you can recover.

 The modified comparative negligence law in Texas says that your compensation can be reduced if you are partially responsible for your injuries.
 Your award will be reduced in proportion to your percentage of fault.
 In other words, if you are found to be 30 percent at fault, your award will be reduced by 30 percent.

 The law also states that you cannot recover any compensation if you are found to be more than 50 percent responsible for the accident.

-Our Weatherford car accident lawyers have detailed knowledge of this law and how to apply it fairly to your claim.
+If you have been injured in a car accident in Parker County, TX, our Weatherford accident lawyers have detailed knowledge of this law and how to apply it fairly to your claim.
 We do not want you to be denied compensation because you are assigned a greater amount of fault than you deserve.

 Call (877) 920-9009 today for a free no obligation legal consultation.